openequella/openequella.github.io/guides/LanguageSettingsConfigurationGuide.md

 7. Repeat steps 1 to 6 for any other files that require changes.

 ### Locale file
-If an extra language is being introduced to EQUELLA, a locale.properties text file must be created and included as part of the language pack.
+If an extra language is being introduced to openEQUELLA, a locale.properties text file must be created and included as part of the language pack.
 If it is not included, the edited strings may overwrite the current language strings.

-The locale.properties file contains the language, country and any special variant the user wants to see in their EQUELLA instance.
+The locale.properties file contains the language, country and any special variant the user wants to see in their openEQUELLA instance.
 The associated text files containing the edited strings are valid for the language specified in the locale.properties file.

 Locale specific information is available at <http://publib.boulder.ibm.com/infocenter/forms/v3r0m0/index.jsp?topic=/com.ibm.help.forms.doc/locale_spec/i_xfdl_r_locale_quick_reference.html>